Book an appointment using SetMore

 What can your Co-parent offer as defenses for the nonpayment of child support?

-The relinquishment of possession and control must have been beyond the periods are loaded in the court order.
+The relinquishment of possession and control must have occurred beyond the periods outlined in the court order.
 For example, if your Co-parent did not pay you child support for March because your children stayed with him the entire month, then this may be a valid argument to make as far as the defense against your enforcement case is concerned.
 You need to counter their evidence and provide information to a judge showing why you did not relinquish possession of your children during this time.

 Do you need an attorney to proceed on an enforcement case?